 This is my “grace story”.
 I was seeking, and what I found surprised, amazed, and changed me forever.
 My story is not over; new lines and new plots come up continually.
 I still cry over things, I still experience fear, confusion, anger, hurt, frustration, laziness, and selfishness.
-The difference has been that when those things well up in my heart, I know more clearly where to turn, who to talk to, how to grow beyond them.
+The difference has been that when those things well up in my heart, I know where to turn, who to talk to, how to grow beyond them.
 Even better, it’s not just about getting past those hangups and dark feelings, it’s about living a free and abundant life–better than I could ever have imagined.

 I want Jesus to get top billing in this story, because he is worthy of all my best praise and adoration.
-In his tender way of loving, though, another gift was given to me that night twenty two years ago: among the dozens of people I met that evening, I also shook hands with a guy who became a friend, then a boyfriend two years later, and who has been my husband since 2001.
+In his tender way of loving, though, another gift was given to me that night twenty three years ago: among the dozens of people I met that evening, I also shook hands with a guy who became a friend, then a boyfriend two years later, and who has been my husband since 2001.
 I’m so glad he was written into my grace story, and that now we can call it “our story”, with many chapters yet to come.
 All glory to God.

 *Special thanks to my parents and all my Tulane IVCF friends, staff workers, and many wise members of a variety of churches.
 God used you in great ways in my life–may we all keep being available for Him to use in the grace stories of others.
 I love you all.*